lustraka/Predict_Ames_House_Prices/README.md

 ## Hyperparameter Tuning
 > *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

+The HyperDrive experiment uses XGBoost regressor which has been the best performing model from the voting ensemble crafted by the AutoML experiment.
+Hyperparameters tuned are:
++ `learing_rate` alias `eta` is the step size shrinkage used in update to prevent overfiffing, its range is [0,1] and for search are use values 0.01, 0.1, 0.2,
++ `gamma` specifies the minimum loss reduction required to make a further partition on a leaf node of the tree; the larger `gamma` is, the more conservative the algorithm will be; its range is [0,∞] and for search is used interval [0,9]
++ `max_depth` is maximum depth of a tree, increasing this value will make the model more complex and more likely to overfit; its range is [0,∞] and for search are used values 3, 5, and 7.

+These are Tree Booster parameters.
+Other parameters are left with their default values except a learning parameter `objective` which takes value `reg:squaredlogerror`.

 ### Results
 > *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?